michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0022.md

 - n: someone who responds
 - n: the codefendant (especially in a divorce proceeding) who is accused of adultery with the corespondent
 ### Family
-respondent: co-respondent, respondently, respondents+;respond: responded, respondent, responder, responding, responds, responsive;responder: responders;responsive: responsively, responsiveness, unresponsive;unresponsive: unresponsively, unresponsiveness
+- respondent: co-respondent, respondently, respondents+
+- respond: responded, respondent, responder, responding, responds, responsive
+- responder: responders
+- responsive: responsively, responsiveness, unresponsive
+- unresponsive: unresponsively, unresponsiveness
 ### Examples
 - Of the respondents with plans, 45 percent say that they will travel only domestically.
 - But the class divide is more interesting: Sixty-five percent of white working-class respondents said the ’50s were better.